Project Guidelines

-This course introduces the students to AI-First principles.
-The notes are prepared for the course taught in 2021.
+This course introduces the students to AI-First Engineering Cybertraining we provide the following sections

 As part of this class, we will be using a variety of sources.
 To simplify the presentation we provide them in a variety of smaller packaged material including books, lecture notes, slides, presentations and code.